Difference Between A and An: When & How to use them (Easy!)

 When to use "A"

-“A” is used before words that begin with a consonant sound.
-For example, we say “a book” because the word “book” begins with a consonant sound.
+We use “A” before words that start with a consonant sound.
+Take “a book,” for example.
+We say it this way because “book” begins with a consonant sound (b).

 When to use "An"

-“An” is used before words that begin with a vowel sound.
-For example, we say “an apple” because the word “apple” begins with a vowel sound.
+We use “an” before words that start with a vowel sound.
+Take “an apple” as an example.
+We say it this way because “apple” begins with a vowel sound (a).

 To understand the difference between A and An, you need to understand these two individual words first: